Confused about what we sell and do? Un-confuse yourself !

-I have been very taken with the online charts of UK waters available from a website called VisitMyharbour.
+"I have been very taken with the online charts of UK waters available from a website called VisitMyharbour.
 It gives access to JPG versions of all current UK and Irish waters' charts for £25.
 I have been building up a set of chartlets for the English Raid in July... ...
 I am really quite impressed" Julian Swindell...

 Basically members use small scale cheap charts for the passage (or the ugly vector charts in their on board chartplotter), then use the online charts available to them for the close up detail.
-This will get them into harbours, marinas, anchorages.
-Remember though: the only paper charts "For Navigation" are official full size updated editions....everything else is "Not For Navigation".
+This will help get them into harbours, marinas, anchorages.
+There are some very useful details and notes on proper "paper" charts that won't be found on vector charts .

 We are not allowed to promote the printing of our online charts, but "fair use" provisions absolutely allow you to make prints/copies for your own personal study.
 See legal notice.

 Members are able to always have up-to-date charts for research (unlike a pilot book which will go out of date).
 The could even use their iPad/Android tablet to view these charts close to shore with a mobile connection.
-Full life members also get decent discounts on our "physical" products
+Check out the VMH-Lite site for mobile optimised viewing.

 The other common 3 uses for members charts are: